 The cost of app development is heavily dependent on the location of the development team.
-Because of a different economy state, an hourly rate for mobile app development varies in different parts of the world.
+Because of a different economic state, the hourly rate for mobile app development varies in different parts of the world.
 India has the lowest rate, while the U.S. has the highest per hour charge.

 |Country||App development charges|